 Suspension is punitive in nature and this needs to be borne in mind.
-If the evidence suggests that the health professional will be unable to resolve or remedy his or her failings then striking off may be the more appropriate option.
-However, where the health professional has no psychological or other difficulties preventing him or her from understanding and seeking to remedy the failings then suspension may be appropriate.
+If the evidence suggests that the registrant will be unable to resolve or remedy his or her failings then striking off may be the more appropriate option.
+However, where the registrant has no psychological or other difficulties preventing him or her from understanding and seeking to remedy the failings then suspension may be appropriate.